-How to Read and Understand Payment Processing Merchant Statements
+How to Read and Understand a Payment Processing Merchant Statement

-Knowing how to read and understand payment processing statements can help your business save money.
+Knowing how to read and understand a payment processing statement can help your business save money.
 Learn more about merchant statements.

 Payment processing statements are packed with information that can help you save money for your business.
 At the same time, the reports issued by credit card processors, also called merchant statements, aren’t exactly easy to read.